coredns/coredns/SECURITY-RELEASE-PROCESS.md

 If possible we will ask the person making the public report if the issue can be handled via a private disclosure process.
 If the reporter denies, we will move swiftly with the fix and release process.
 In extreme cases you can ask GitHub to delete the issue but this generally isn't necessary and is unlikely to make a public disclosure less damaging.

+**why is that in public disclosure ?**

+**TODO:** Do we want to own the creation of CVEs?
+I suspect we would like to work with the reporter on this, at least, or take care of it ourselves.
+If we don’t mention it at all, the reporter may take it on themselves to apply for a CVE without our knowledge.

+**TODO:** Whether we want them to or not, the external party reporting a vulnerability may continue their own research after reporting to us.
+They may continue to investigate on their own, and perhaps even attempt to create a remediation.
+We should include some guidelines around working with them to resolve their findings

 ## Patch, Release, and Public Communication